AugustinMortier/a-profiles/README.md

 ## Installation
 Download *aprofiles* with *pip*
 `pip install aprofiles`

-And install the package with *poetry*
+and install the package with *poetry*
 `poetry install`

 ## Get started